splunk/public-o11y-docs/gdi/opentelemetry/components/kubernetes-cluster-receiver.rst

 Metrics
 =================

 The following table shows the legacy metrics that are available for this integration.
 See :ref:`legacy-otel-mappings` for the Splunk Distribution of OpenTelemetry Collector equivalents.
+You can query OpenTelemetry metrics using the legacy names.

 .. note:: The SignalFx exporter excludes some available metrics by default.
 Learn more about default metric filters in :ref:`list-excluded-metrics`.